Post-Football: What Happened To Those Players?

 Rusty Engle

-The Russell Engle Memorial Fund was established and an annual award is given to a senior boy “who embodies cooperation, good sportsmanship and team spirit” as shown by Rusty during his sports career at Madison High.
+MHS Classmates created the Russell Engle Memorial Fund,an annual award is given to a senior boy “who embodies cooperation, good sportsmanship and team spirit” as shown by Rusty during his sports career at Madison High.

 Rhys Foulkes